Mikk155/Sven-Co-op/README.md

 - 10 Go to the properties of your map and include the new .wad in the "wad" properties of "worldspawn"

-**NOTE:**
-Since BSP has been modified it will differ from older versions but it will also lower considerably it's size.
+⚠️ Since the BSP has been modified it will differ from older versions but it will also lower considerably it's size.